How MEP Planning Impacts Commercial Kitchen Design

 Why MEP Planning Matters in Commercial Kitchens

 Commercial kitchens are MEP-heavy ecosystems.
 Each appliance breathes, drains, and draws power differently.
-A combi oven consumes 15–20 kW per cycle; a blast chiller needs both power and condensate drainage; an extraction hood must pull air precisely matched to make-up air supply.
+A combi oven may consume 15–20 kW per cycle; a blast chiller requires both power and condensate drainage; an extraction hood must pull air precisely matched with make-up air supply.

 Typical MEP Mistakes in Hotel Kitchen Projects